-1. The role of an External Examiner is an integral and essential part of the University’s Quality Assurance.
-Chapter 5 of the Quality Handbook has been developed taking into account the QAA’s UK Quality Code for Higher Education, Chapter B7, External Examining.
+1. The role of an External Examiner is an integral and essential part of the University’s quality assurance.
+Section 5 of the Academic Quality Handbook (AQH) has been developed taking into account the QAA’s UK Quality Code for Higher Education, Chapter B7, External Examining.

 3. Please refer to Chapter 7: Research Degrees for guidance on the University’s external examining arrangements for Postgraduate Research Degrees.